goodalexander/goodalexander.github.io/_posts/2023-07-02-firing-myself.md

 Each month the system should generate a report of what is working and what isn’t to generate a feature backlog to be implemented.
 In this way, you’re not firing yourself to be replaced with a static manager, but rather a dynamically improving architecture.

+## Conclusion and Next Steps

 In conclusion - I don’t think I’m sacrificing my freedom by firing myself.
 But rather choosing to get rid of impulsivity and child-like short-termism, replacing it with technology augmented context relevant judgment with world-class mental models.
 Much as you might opt to move out of an anarchy, and become the citizen of a Republic.
 I believe that by doing so I will give up some "freedom" but gain much greater capability.
 This is, of course, an experiment rather than an argument (and certainly not advice) and I’m at the beginning of this journey.

 Nonetheless, I’m excited about living in a world where technology makes us smarter and better, instead of weak and addicted - and hoping to contribute to that vision as best I can.

+Indeed - the systems are now live.
+I did not decide to publish this article.
+I just uploaded the context, ran the prompts, got the buy in and pushed the button.
+We will see what happens next.